You Work at Home, Really?

 Most of the time people are just making small talk and semi-interested, or they say they don't "get it," or ask me why I don't have a real job, blah blah blah.
 I hate those questions and small talk makes me want to puke a little bit.

-So for the RocketMoms Summer 2011 Session the first challenge was to create an about me lens - I buzzed Lisa on Skype and had her ask me five questions on the topic to get some meaty info pulled out of my brain.
+So for the RocketMoms Summer 2011 Session the first challenge was to create an about me sort of article - I buzzed Lisa on Skype and had her ask me five questions on the topic to get some meaty info pulled out of my brain.

 I hope you enjoy this short Q&A, I'm actually thinking about doing a few more hubs and articles interview style like this.
 Let's get on with it!